skip to Main Content

 5. Enclosures before content

-You want to create the frame of the character before you fill it in.
+You want to create the frame of the character before filling it in.
 Check out how to write the character 日(rì) or “sun.”

 Stroke Order: Enclosures before content